 [x] "Auto-Run"

-Auto-Run is intended for command-line or Windows Task Scheduling, and is required for tasks called by Windows Scheduler.
+required for tasks called by Windows Scheduler.
 This switch allows the backup to run unattended.
-This switch means "run unattended" -- with no prompting, and the program auto-closes when done.
+The backup runs unattended -- with no prompting.
+The program auto-closes when done.

 Scheduling Backups: